ruyd/Concentrate/README.md

 Me too but it's incredibly hard with all the advertising desperately competing for your attention.

-Out of necessity, this add-on was born, I really hope it helps your studies and peace of mind.
+This add-on was born out of that necessity and I really hope it helps your studies and peace of mind.

 ### Features